annieDang/coingecko/readme.md

 # Coingecko scraper

 > Python/Wxpython desktop GUI app to connect to coingecko.
-This app is specially designed for NDVA
+This app is specially designed for NVDA (https://www.nvaccess.org/about-nvda/)

 > The app should be able to filter through every coin on coin gecko which